dekisenpaitm/PokeHike/README.md

 3. Sync the Gradle files and wait for the process to complete.
 4. Run the application on an emulator or upload it on a physical device.

+## User Guide
+- Start the app on your emulator or physical device
+- Create your user on the landing page to enable all other features (make sure you're connected to the internet)
+- On screen3(NavBarButton3) scroll through a list of Pokemon and press the ♥-icon to add them to your favorites.
+- Scroll through your favorites on screen2(NavBarButton2)
+- Edit your user profile on screen4(NavBarButton4) or delete the user and start over

 ## Dependencies
 - Jetpack Compose for modern UI design.
 - Coil-kt and Glide for image loading.